 Billy's art has been likened to the cave paintings of the Aurignacian period (40,000-25,000 BC), which are characterised by their linear, one-dimensional approach.
 Charmingly simplistic, his faceless figures possess an extraordinary self-awareness and humanity.
 Devoid of emotion or expression, their anonymity opens them up to individual interpretation, creating a unique bond with the viewer.

 An admirer of artists like René Magritte and David Hockney, Billy has made an impact on the art world beyond his own creations.
-In June 2017, the CBE recipient was immortalised in three 50ft murals in his hometown of Glasgow to celebrate his 75th birthday, with his infamous ‘banana boots’ later displayed at the People’s Palace.
+In 2017, the newly knighted Sir Billy Connolly was immortalised in three 50ft murals in his hometown of Glasgow to celebrate his 75th birthday, with his infamous ‘banana boots’ later displayed at the People’s Palace.
 In April 2020, following the headline-grabbing release of his fifth collection, he worked with an Edinburgh-based chocolatier to design a chocolate bar wrapper to raise funds for the NHS during COVID-19.

-Find out more about Billy's upcoming autumn 2020 release here.
+Find out more about Billy's latest collection here.

 Just like his idiosyncratic, no-holds-barred comedy, each of Billy's artworks reflects a refreshing honesty.
 Black-and-white lines, Escher-esque surrealism and an increased use of colour are underpinned by a sense of liberation and a keen application of observational humour.
 His process mirrors that of the Surrealist Automatism movement, whereby the artist allows their hand to move randomly across the paper or canvas without a specific intent.

 We went behind the scenes with Billy to ask him your top five questions!
 Watch our playlist below.